AAMT Volunteer Opportunities

 In collaboration with the Washington State Department of Fish and Wildlife (WDFW), shellfish larvae settlement tiles are being deployed at four ANeMoNe sites (Port Gamble Bay, Skokomish River Delta, Case Inlet, and Fidalgo Bay) in late spring through summer.
 AAMT needs volunteers to help retrieve the deployed tiles every two weeks and replace them with new tiles during the retrieval process.
 Tile deployment apparatuses will be provided to volunteers by AAMT.

-Detailed instructions on the larval tile deployment and retrieval will be posted here soon.
+For detailed instructions on the larval tile deployment and retrieval click here.

 Observing bird use of eelgrass and bare tideflat habitat allows quantification of higher trophic ecological functions provided by eelgrass.
 WDNR has been collaborating with NOAA Northwest Fishery Science Center to document and compare bird abundance and behavior in eelgrass and bare tideflat.
 Beach habitat use by resident shorebirds and migrating birds is valuable information.
 AMMT needs volunteers to help because the bird migration periods in Washington are concentrated in short bursts of time, simultaneously throughout Washington’s Puget Sound and coastal beaches.
 It is only possible to gather data of bird observations with assistance of a large, spatially dispersed group of observers.